 Revision status How many full revisions of this manuscript have you completed?
 And who else has read your manuscript—critique group members, beta readers, your mom . . .?

 Editing needs What type of editing do you think you need?
 Since there are no industry-wide standards or definitions for the various types of editing, it’s best to describe your needs in broad terms: help with plot or characterization, work to polish the language and flow, corrections for grammar and spelling errors, and so on.

 Editing goals Tell your editor what you hope this edit will achieve.
 Do you want someone to whip your manuscript into shape, or are you hoping to learn new writing techniques and take your writing to the next level?
 Either approach is fine, but you’ll get more mileage from your edit if you know your editing goals and communicate them with your editor up front.

 Publishing goals What do you hope to achieve by publishing this book?
 Is this the dream project you’ve always wanted to see in print?
 Is this a one-off book intended to preserve and share your family’s story?
 Are you planning to submit your manuscript to an agent or publishing house?
 Is this the first step in launching a self-publishing career?
 Knowing your publication goals will help your editor guide you to the editorial services that best meet your needs.

 Deadlines If you’re on a tight production schedule, let prospective editors know right away.
 Many editors book up to six months in advance, so if you need immediate turnaround, cut to the chase and make that known.
 Do try to stay flexible.
 I’ve seen many a client intent on a tight deadline change their minds once they saw my initial assessment and recommendations and decide to make time for a more thorough edit.

-It can feel strange to shift mindsets from author to authorpreneur as your book moves from writing into editing and production.
+It can feel strange to shift mindsets from being an author to becoming an authorpreneur as your book moves from writing into editing and production.
 Starting to think about details like these is good preparation for the work ahead of pitching and marketing your book.